semantic-flow/sflo-dendron-notes/sflo.contributors.general-guidance.md

 ### Error Handling Patterns

 - Use the [`handleCaughtError`](semantic-flow/flow-service/src/utils/logger.ts) utility for consistent error handling
-- **Integration points**: Configuration parsing and application startup are critical areas requiring robust error handling
 - **Documentation**: See [error-handling-usage.md](semantic-flow/flow-service/documentation/error-handling-usage.md) for comprehensive usage examples
 - The error handling system integrates with all logging tiers (console, file, Sentry)

 ### File Organization

-- **Integration tests** should be organized in the `test/integration/` folder
 - **Import paths** require careful attention when reorganizing files to avoid breaking dependencies
-- **Test files** should mirror the source structure for easy navigation

 ### Implementation Patterns